Meet the Team

 The Project Honorary Research Fellow is Dr Andrea Salter.
 Andrea completed an ESRC-funded PhD in Sociology at the University of Edinburgh, which focused on women’s wartime diaries written for the radical British sociological research organisation Mass-Observation.
 She was subsequently appointed Research Associate on the Olive Schreiner Letters Project (2008-12) (www.oliveschreinerletters.ed.ac.uk).
 Her research frame draws on historical, cultural and feminist sociology and socio-cultural geography, with a particular interest in analysing ‘documents of life’ and the methodologies used to explore and represent these, including narrative, archival and digital.
 From 1 June 2015 she has the full-time post of School Research Facilitator across the Schools of Arts & Humanities and the Humanities & Social Sciences at the University of Cambridge.
 With Liz, Andrea is co-editor of The World’s Great Question published by the Van Riebeeck Society.

-The Project’s Research Assistant is Ms Emilia P. Sereva.
-Emilia is currently completing a PhD in Sociology at the University of Edinburgh.
+The Project’s Research Associate is Dr Emilia Sereva.
+Emilia has recently completed her PhD in Sociology at the University of Edinburgh.
 She has previously completed an MA in Social Anthropology from Goldsmiths, and an MSc in Sociology (Research) from the LSE.
 Her thesis deals strongly with the work of Norbert Elias, and is particularly concerned with the long-term development of family businesses in Britain.
 As well as maintaining WWW webpages and overseeing project administration, she is involved in some archival fieldwork projects and has a particular role in contributing to the use of the analytical framework of ideas produced by Elias.

 The Project’s ESRC PhD Studentship holder is Mr Jacques Human.
 Jacques’ research explores social change in South Africa by focusing on the micro, everyday lives and social networks of the Randlords; these were a group of mining magnates who, often along with their families, controlled the diamond and gold industry in South Africa for over 50 years.
 In doing so, Jacques aims to explore the interwoven interests of these Randlords and the larger power elite played in broader social changes.

-Mr Matthew Groves is a Digital Humanities Developer based in the Humanities Research Institute at the University of Sheffield, UK.
-He is the project’s principal Technical Officer.
+Mr Matthew Groves and Mr George-Andrie Ionita are Digital Humanities Developers based in the Humanities Research Institute at the University of Sheffield, UK, and act the project’s principal Technical Officers.
+They have played the major role in the development of the project VRE (Virtual Research Environment) and also in producing the WWW website.